CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <br>
 <br>
-For any questions on App Components, as well as an opportunity to engage with other developers in the community, feel free to visit our [App Components forum](https://forum.asana.com/c/api/app-components-beta/150)
+For any questions on app components, as well as an opportunity to engage with other developers in the community, feel free to visit our [app components forum](https://forum.asana.com/c/api/app-components-beta/150)

 <hr class="full-line">

-# Additional Resources
+# Additional resources

 ## Configurations